 - 1. The Board of Directors shall select the recipients of the following awards pursuant to the process set forth herein:

-- a) REALTOR®-Broker of the Year: Recognizes one LIBOR REALTOR® Broker annually who exhibits great dedication to LIBOR's members and mission and has contributed to the advancement of the professional image of REALTORS®.
-The recipient is recognized as an industry leader whose service qualities are exemplary.
-The recipient also demonstrates high principles of integrity, adherence to the REALTOR® Code of Ethics, and furtherance of the principles of the REALTOR® organization and professionalism.
+- a) REALTOR® of the Year: REALTOR® of the Year award is the highest honor bestowed upon a LIBOR REALTOR® and presented annually to a member who demonstrates exemplary commitment to the real estate industry.
+This prestigious award recognizes an individual who has outstanding contributions made through tireless dedication to the principles of integrity, ethical conduct professional and excellence.
+This individual demonstrates high principles of adherence integrity. to the REALTOR® Code of Ethics, and furtherance of the principles of the REALTOR® organization and professionalism.
+The recipient actively supports initiatives positively impact LIBOR members and the community embodying the values and leadership that inspire others in the profession.

-- b) REALTOR®-Salesperson of the Recognizes one LIBOR REALTOR® Salesperson annually who has demonstrated exceptional dedication to the advancement of the real estate industry. recipient epitomizes what it means to be a REALTOR® through service to their profession, peers, the REALTOR® Association. recipient also demonstrates tireless and meaningful service to the real estate industry, highest professional and ethical conduct, and participates in initiatives that have a positive impact on the members of LIBOR.

-- c) REALTOR®-Affiliate of the Year:
+- b) REALTOR®-Affiliate of the Year:

 Recognizes one LIBOR Affiliate

 Member annually who provides

 outstanding service to LIBOR and its

 members, and has a positive,

 professional impact on the real

 estate industry.
 The recipient also

+actively supports the association by

+participation and sponsorship in

+meetings, events, classes, and other

+board-related functions.

-- actively supports the association by participation and sponsorship in meetings, events, classes, and other board-related functions. - d) LIBOR's Lifetime Achievement Award: Recognizes one REALTOR® annually who has made significant contributions to the Association and the profession of estate through leadership, teamwork. and community involvement.
-These industry leaders serve as icons in the real estate community through service and/or contributions to LIBOR, NYSAR, and NAR, well as community as involvement. - e) REALTOR® Spirit Award: REALTOR® Recognizes one annually who made has an extraordinary their impact on community, or on the national or world stage, through volunteer work charitable efforts, youth-related, or other activities that demonstrate outstanding commitment community service.
-One winner will receive a \$5,000 grant for their community cause. - f) LIBOR YPN 20 Rising Stars in Real Estate Awards: Recognizes the industry's best new leaders and overall well-rounded REALTORS®.
-Awards will be given to the top 20 nominated applicants based on the following rubric: sales production (25 points), industry involvement and leadership (25 points), community involvement (25 points), demonstrated innovation (15 points) and professional growth (10 points). - Previous recipients of these awards are not eligible for selection. - Nominations for the awards will be made by submission of a Nomination Form to LIBOR, which will be made available on LIBOR's website.
-The Nomination Form shall require a biography, information on relevant service history with LIBOR,
+- c) LIBOR's Lifetime Achievement Award: Recognizes one REALTOR® annually who has made

+significant contributions to the Association and the profession of estate through leadership, real teamwork, and community involvement.
+These industry leaders serve as icons in the real estate community through service and/or contributions to LIBOR, NYSAR, and well NAR, as as community involvement.

+- d) REALTOR® Spirit Award: Recognizes REALTOR® one annually who has made an extraordinary impact on their community, or on the national or world stage, through volunteer work charitable efforts, youth-related, or other activities that demonstrate outstanding commitment community service.
+One winner will receive a \$5,000 grant for their community cause. - e) LIBOR YPN 20 Rising Stars in Real Estate Awards: Recognizes the industry's best new leaders and overall well-rounded REALTORS®.
+Awards will be given to the top 20 nominated applicants based on the following rubric: sales production (25 points), industry involvement leadership (25 and points). community involvement (25 points), demonstrated innovation (15 points) and professional growth (10 points).

+Previous recipients of these awards are not eligible for selection.

-- NYSAR and/or NAR, a description on why the nominee should receive the award and references. - Once the deadline to submit Nomination Forms has closed, the Credential Review Committee shall meet and review the Nomination Forms to identify all nominees who meet the following criteria:
+- Nominations for the awards will be made by submission of a Nomination Form to LIBOR, which will be made available on LIBOR's website.
+The Nomination Form shall require a biography, information on relevant service history with LIBOR, NYSAR and/or NAR, a description on why the nominee should receive the award and references. - Once the deadline to submit Nomination Forms has closed, the Credential Review Committee shall meet and review the

+Nomination Forms to identify all nominees who meet the following criteria:

-REALTOR® Broker of the Year Requirements:
+REALTOR® of the Year Requirements: